ARM-software/gator/annotate/readme.txt

 * Simple examples for all the above annotation types are available in the streamline/examples folder.
 * For more complicated examples, import the Linux application example projects into Arm DS IDE and refer to readme.html for more details.

+*** Options
+If your application needs to send annotations to gator running as a different user (usually root to use --system-wide=yes), and your system forbids unix domain socket connections between different users (should be the case in Android 11+), then you can use a TCP connection instead.
+Set -DTCP_ANNOTATIONS when compiling your application to do this.